 The New York Stock Exchange is a worldwide market, merged with the American and foreign stock exchanges into NYSE Euronext.
 About 80 percent of American securities are traded through that market.
 To be listed, a company must meet minimum financial and non-financial standards, such as number of shareholders, earnings and stock price.
 The Securities and Exchange Commission regulates securities trading, but the NYSE governs listing requirements.

 To qualify for NYSE listing, a company must have at least 400 shareholders who own more than 100 shares of stock, have at least 1.1 million shares of publicly traded stock and have a market value of public shares of at least $40 million.
 The stock price must be at least $4 a share.
 Initial public offerings, spin-offs from existing companies or affiliates need a market value of at least $100 million.

-A company also must be profitable.
-It has to meet one of two basic earnings standards.
+In order to order to get listed on the NYSE, a company also must be profitable and it has to meet one of two basic earnings standards.
 The first is aggregate pre-tax income of $10 million for the previous three years, with at least $2 million in each of the two most recent years.
-An alternate is $12 million pre-tax in three years with at least $5 million in the most recent year and at least $2 million in the year before that.
+An alternate is $200 million in global market capitalization.
+In each case, the company still has to meet the shareholding threshold.

 The NYSE has broad discretion in listing companies and will list only shares it deems suitable for the market's auction trading process, in which buy and sell orders are matched on the exchange floor.
 It can apply more stringent criteria, even if a company meets the basic securities and financial criteria.
 A company that is accepted for listing can expect trading of shares to start in four to six weeks.